sharmaeklavya2/theoremdep-source/includes/packing/config-lp/kp-fptas.md

 $\sum_{i=1}^m T[i, j]y_i$ is maximized.
 Here $y$ is said to be the profit of an item of type $i$.

-If we have an FPTAS for this knapsack problem, then the fractional bin-packing problem can be solved to an additive error of $\epsilon$, where the running time is polynomial in $n$ and $\frac{1}{\epsilon}$.
+If we have an FPTAS for this knapsack problem, then the fractional bin packing problem can be solved to an additive error of $\epsilon$, where the running time is polynomial in $n$ and $\frac{1}{\epsilon}$.